Hello and Welcome, from the Partners in Play team.

 You may be surprised at the variety of skills learned through play.

-Children attend twice a week programming, for 2.5 hours per class, either Monday/Wednesday or Tuesday/Thursday mornings.
-Our 10-month year runs from September until June, following the same schedule as Red Deer Schools.
+Our 10-month year runs from September to June, following the same schedule as Red Deer Schools.

-Small class sizes allow each child to have customized learning goals set by the speech language pathologist to be targeted both individually and during class activities.
+Small class sizes allow each child to have customized learning goals set by the speech language pathologist targeted both individually and in class activities.

-Don't wait to put your name on the list, our classes are capped at 8 children to ensure quality support and attention for all.
+Don't wait!
+Our classes are capped at 8 children to ensure quality support and attention for all.

 https://www.mommyspeechtherapy.com - Under free downloads you will find materials for practising speech sounds.